elijahmanor/elijahmanor.github.com/talks/good-js-libs/slides.md

 ------

-## Good Example
+## Good Examples

+* <!-- .element: class="fragment" --> jQuery: A Team of Passionate JavaScript Developers (example: from John Resig to Dave Methvin)
-* Angular: A Team of Developers Backed by Google
+* <!-- .element: class="fragment" --> Angular: A Team of Developers Backed by Google
+* <!-- .element: class="fragment" --> React: A Team of Developers Backed by Facebook/Instagram

 ---